ItzSimplyJoe/Virtual-Assistant/README.md

 # CleeveComp3
-So Luke can write my code and Oli can copy it
+So my class can copy everything i do :D